0n0w1c/Foundations/README.md

 The foundation requirement for gun turrets optional in the startup settings - provided by StephenBarnes

 Known issues:
+Mining the foundation from underneeth an entity, destroys the entity.
+Mine the entites first, then the foundation.

 Blueprints that include both tiles and entities that require a foundation.
 Build a foundation first, then apply the blueprint.